 COVID hit us hard in 2020.
-It hit out our families, communities and our profession.
-As an association, we were with you every step of the way, advocating for you and for the Myotherapy profession.
+It hit our our families, communities and our profession.
+As the peak myotherapy association, we stand with our members every step of the way, advocating for you and for the Myotherapy profession.

 All the information listed on this page has been a work in progress due to the different phases, waves and government information we have had at hand.
 We have dedicated time to ensure we are always providing the most accurate and current information available from the Government.
 Please contact us at [email protected] if you have any further questions that have not been covered in this dedicated section of our website.
 We appreciate your patience in these trying times and are here to support you in the best capacity we can.